clojure-finance/clojask/doc/aggregation functions.md

 ### Aggregation Functions

 In Clojask, you can aggregate on the whole dataframe, or on the group-by dataframe.
 We call the first case "simple aggregation" and the second "group-by aggregation".
-Some given functions for simple aggregation are defined in namespace `clojask.aggregate`, and the given functions for group-by aggregation are defined in namespace `clojask.gb-aggregate`.
+Some given functions for simple aggregation are defined in namespace `clojask.api.aggregate`, and the given functions for group-by aggregation are defined in namespace `clojask.api.gb-aggregate`.

 Below are full list of given functions for the two types.